-For the purposes of this component, interruptible supply agreements will be the primary ATM tool employed in conjunction with a TMD.
+For the purposes of this component, ISAs will be the primary ATM tool employed in conjunction with a TMD.
 Additionally, alternative agricultural transfers that are operated on a rotating annual basis regardless of whether it is a wet or dry year could be carried out with farmers willing to fallow a percentage of their land on a more permanent basis.
 This strategy could play an important role in establishing East Slope drought reserves.
 It is possible that that many farmers will be glad to fallow a percentage of their land on a more permanent basis in return for a reliable cash-flow.

-Denver Basin Aquifer Resources: Through interviews with water providers in the South Metro region, SWSI 2010 determined that the water providers were hoping to replace approximately 30,000 acre-feet (AF) of nonrenewable Denver Basin Aquifer water with renewable sources.
+Denver Basin Aquifer Resources: Through interviews with water providers in the South Metro region, SWSI 2010 determined that water providers were hoping to replace approximately 30,000 acre-feet (AF) of nonrenewable Denver Basin Aquifer water with renewable sources.
 A new TMD project will change the conversation about nontributary groundwater resources.
 If new water supplies are brought to the East Slope, it may be appropriate to get away from the 30,000 AF concept and to speak generally about the different possibilities of conjunctive use of Denver Basin Aquifer resources.

 The Denver Basin Aquifer can be conceptualized in two ways: 1) as a savings account in which available water is stored during years with more than sufficient water and then utilized during years without sufficient water through aquifer storage and recharge (ASR), or 2) as an equity line of credit when the limited and original aquifer water resources are drawn upon.
 ASR could be used as carry-over storage of TMD water for use in dry periods.
 Colorado's State Legislature commissioned a study on Underground Water Storage completed in 2007, which examined both alluvial and bedrock aquifer storage potential.
 In addition, WSRA grants have funded ASR pilots in the Black Squirrel, Lost Creek, and Denver Basin aquifers.
-Centennial Water and Sanitation District has an active ASR program, and other entities, such as Castle Rock and the East Cherry Creek Valley Water and Sanitation District are conducting ASR pilots.
-The 2007 Underground Water Storage projects in the non-designated portions of the Denver Basin bedrock aquifers....
-A dialog on developing rules and regulations for underground water storage aquifers throughout the state" should be considered (5-4).
+Centennial Water and Sanitation District has an active ASR program, and other entities, such as Castle Rock and the East Cherry Creek Valley Water and Sanitation District are conducting ASR pilot projects.
+The 2007 Underground Water storage projects in the non-designated portions of the Denver Basin bedrock aquifers....
+A dialogue on developing rules and regulations for underground water storage aquifers throughout the state" should be considered (5-4).

 Important questions remain about the use of Denver Basin Aquifer resources, including how much water can be stored and withdrawn, the timing requirements for storage and withdrawal, costs, and conceptual designs.
-The IBCC should call out these and other key questions about Denver Basin Aquifer resources, identify existing studies and knowledge gaps, and encourage further study through the South Platte/Metro and Arkansas BIPs.